Find Trade Colleges

 $6,960 Average Tuition & Fees

 CMU CGES undergraduate students pay an average of $6,960 in tuition and fees each year.
-Bachelor’s Degree recipients from this school accumulate an average of $18,750 in student debt by the time they complete their degree.
+On average, bachelor’s degree students take out $18,750 in loans while pursuing their degree.

 On top of its placing in our value ranking, CMU CGES also did well on our Best Bachelor’s Degree Trade Schools list.
 It’s in the top 20% of all schools reviewed in this analysis.

-Full Central Methodist University - College of Graduate & Extended Studies Report
+Read full report on Central Methodist University - College of Graduate & Extended Studies

 #12